knime/knime-cloud-azure/README.md

 To enable access, go to the Azure Marketplace and find the KNIME Executor of choice (BYOL or PAYG).
 Select the plan you want to use.

-On the page for the plan you'll see the text *Want to deploy programmatically?* with a link named *Get Started*.
+On the page for the plan selection you'll see the text *Want to deploy programmatically?* with a link named *Get Started*.
 Click on the *Get Started* link.
 The link will take you to a new page with the plan details along with a list of your current subscriptions.
-Enable programatic access for the subscription(s) where you plan to use KNIME Executors.
+Enable programmatic access for the subscription(s) where you plan to use KNIME Executors.
 Ensure that you save your selections using the *Save* button.

 Until you enable programmatic usage for an Executor plan you will be unable to start Executors using the ARM